zoffixznet/writing/perl6/20160425-Perl6-Comb-It.md

     # OUTPUT:
     # moo => meow, ping => pong

-This is slightly wordier than Perl 5's version.
-Let's unpack what it's doing: it does same old `.comb` looking for a sequence of word characters, followed by the `=` character, followed by another sequence of word characters.
+Let's unpack that the code is doing: it does same old `.comb` looking for a sequence of word characters, followed by the `=` character, followed by another sequence of word characters.
 We use `()` parentheses to capture both of those sequences in separate captures.
 Also,